God’s Word to Workaholics (Exodus 20:8-11)

 This isn’t one of the Ten Suggestions.
 This is one of the Ten Commandments.
 It’s absolutely essential if you’re going to build a strong family and a successful life.

-The Sabbath comes from a word that means “time out.”?
-You could translate Sabbath as “take a breath.”?
+The term "Sabbath" derives from a word that signifies a "time out."
+You could translate Sabbath as “take a breath.”
 The purpose of the Sabbath is to prevent burnout.
 It is God’s gift to men and women so that we could live the life that God intends us to live.

 The reality is that since God gave this command, we’ve been fighting against it.
 There are lots of people who would never think of murder, adultery, or blasphemy.
 They wouldn’t think of breaking most of the Ten Commandments.
 But they have no problem breaking this one.
 Why do we ignore this command?